-What are the differences between a panic attack and a low sugar level?
+What is the difference between a panic attack and a low sugar level?

 A low blood sugar level can cause a number of symptoms that get better a few minutes after eating sugar.
 They include: